 Phase 2 - Initial Risk Significance Approximation and Basis: Initial approximation of the risk significance of the finding and development of the basis for this determination for those findings that are not screened out in Phase 1 screening.

-Phase 3 - Risk Significance Finalization and Justification: , this is a review and as-needed refinement of the risk significance estimation results from Phase 2, or development of any risk analysis outside of this guidance, by an NRC risk analyst (any departure from the guidance provided in this document constitutes a Phase 3 analysis and must be performed by an NRC risk analyst or SRA).
+Phase 3 - Risk Significance Finalization and Justification: Also known as a detailed risk evaluation, this is a review and as-needed refinement of the risk significance estimation results from Phase 2, or development of any risk analysis outside of this guidance, by an NRC risk analyst (any departure from the guidance provided in this document constitutes a Phase 3 analysis and must be performed by an NRC risk analyst or SRA).

 0609H-04 OVERVIEW OF THE APPROACH AND PROCEDURE FOR SIGNIFICANCE DETERMINATION